jackpal/smallpt-swift/README.md

 Bugs:

- - Swift File I/O seems to be very slow.
+ - Swift File I/O seems to be slow.

- - We crash with "Illegal Instruction" errors with large spp values.